Sisters of the Holy Family (Louisiana): History

-They took private vows on November 21, 1852, as Bishop Antoine Blanc would not allow Black women to make public vows.
-He also did not allow them to publicly wear habits.
+The three women took private vows on November 21, 1852, as Bishop Antoine Blanc would not allow women of color to make public vows.

-Father Etienne Rousselou, the congregation's advisor, named DeLille mother superior.
+Father Etienne Rousselou, the congregation's advisor, named DeLille as mother superior.
 She took the name Sister Mary Theresa; however, everyone called her Mother Henriette.

-Their school, St. Mary's Academy, first opened on Chartres Street in December 1867.
+Their school, St. Mary's Academy (SMA), opened on Chartres Street in December 1867.

 In 1876, the sisters were finally allowed to wear their habits publicly.
 In 1887, their formal rule was approved by the bishop.

-The academy moved to the Quadroon Ballroom on Orleans Avenue in 1881, and in 1921 the sisters assumed responsibility for a school for children of color from St. Francis de Sales Church; that school had been previously run by the Sisters of the Most Holy Sacrament.
+The academy moved to the Quadroon Ballroom on Orleans Avenue in 1881.
+In 1921 the sisters assumed responsibility for a school for children of color from St. Francis de Sales Church; that school had been run previously by the Sisters of the Most Holy Sacrament.

-SMA moved onto Chef Menteur Boulevard in New Orleans East in 1965.
+In 1965 SMA moved to a site on Chef Menteur Boulevard in New Orleans East.

 The congregation has maintained their original ministries of educating youth and caring for the aged, and the poor.
 They have missions in Louisiana, Texas, California, Washington, D.C., and Belize.
 The sisters remain active in pastoral care and education ministry in Opelousas, Lafayette, and Ville Platte in the Diocese of Lafayette.